Tag Archives: Rabbi Joseph B. Soloveitchik

 The Problem With Kapparot

-Tuesday evening marks the holy day of Yom Kippur.
-In the early morning hours before this, many Jews will seek to perform the custom of kapparot, which involves taking a live rooster (or chicken), swinging it over one’s head, and then having it slaughtered.
+In the early morning hours before Yom Kippur, many Jews will seek to perform the custom of kapparot, which involves taking a live rooster (or chicken), swinging it over one’s head, and then having it slaughtered.
 In the process, the person states how the rooster will be their “atonement”, and while the rooster will die, the person will go on to live a good life.
 The rooster’s meat is typically donated.
 Others swing money over their heads instead of a rooster, and then donate the money to charity.
 Of course, this strange-sounding custom is not mentioned anywhere in the Torah or Talmud.
 In fact, throughout history many Jewish Sages tried hard to extinguish this custom, for a number of important reasons.

 19th Century Lithograph of Kapparot